Differential graded categories and Deligne conjecture: Deligne conjecture for essentially small -fold monoidal abelian categories,

 Now we are ready to formulate our version of Deligne conjecture for $n$-fold monoidal abelian categories.

-\begin{theorem} Let $k$ be a field of characteristic 0, and let $\mathscr{A}$ be essentially small $k$-linear abelian category, endowed with $k$-linear $n$-fold monoidal structure.
+\begin{theorem} Let $\k$ be a field of characteristic 0, and let $\mathscr{A}$ be essentially small $\k$-linear abelian category, endowed with $\k$-linear $n$-fold monoidal structure.
 Suppose the abelian and the $n$-fold monoidal structures are weakly compatible, see Definition \ref{defn41n}, and suppose that the $n$-fold monoidal structure is non-degenerate, see Definition \ref{deff}.
-Then $\RHom^\udot_{\mathscr{A}}(e,e)$ has a natural structure of a Leinster $(n+1)$-algebra over $k$, whose underlying Leinster 1-algebra is homotopy equivalent to the Yoneda product. \end{theorem}
+Then $\RHom^\udot_{\mathscr{A}}(e,e)$ has a natural structure of a Leinster $(n,1)$-algebra over $\k$, whose underlying strict 1-algebra structure is given by the Yoneda product.
+(See Definition \ref{leinsterrelaxed} for weak Leinster $(n,1)$-monoids).
+More precisely, there is a weak Leinster $(n,1)$-monoid $X$ in $\Vect(\k)$, given by a functor such that the underlying dg algebra over $\k$ $X_{1,\dots,1}$ is quasi-isomorphic to $\RHom^\udot_{\mathscr{A}}(e,e)$ with its Yoneda product. \end{theorem}

-\begin{remark}{\rm It is very important to notice that validity of the Deligne conjecture requires the non-degeneracy assumption for the Eckmann-Hilton maps $\eta_{ij}$, see Definition \ref{deff}.
-This assumption appears when we apply the Street rectification theorem, see below.
-Note that for a general $n$-fold monoidal category in sense of [BFSV], the maps $\eta_{ij}$ may be {\it arbitrary} maps, not necessarily (quasi-)isomorphisms. } \end{remark}